wp-plugins/rssphoto/readme.txt

 == Changelog ==

+v0.8.2

+* Bug fix to avoid using absolute paths when saving thumbnails to the cache directory

 v0.8.1

 * Improved display of Slideshow v2 in IE; known issue with opacity but there are no black or white bars any more
 * Fixed a layout glitch to clear after the RSSPhoto div so elements below will align properly

 v0.8